mruoss/kompost/docs/postgres/postgres_database.md

 !!! note Creation params cannot be changed

     These parameters are only used when the database is created.
-Kompost therefore denies request to change them on an existing resource.
+Kompost therefore denies requests to change them on an existing resource.

 The currently supported parameters are: